justinethier/husk-scheme/docs/Continuations.markdown

  -  * To continue above point, where is eval'd value returned to?
 May want to refer to R5RS section that describes call/cc:

 ## Conclusion
 For me it is much easier to understand continuations now after having implemented support for them in husk.
-In fact, one of the best ways to really understand why continuations are such a general purpose concept is to look at them not only from the perspective of the application programmer, but rather from the perspective of how they are implemented in the Scheme runtime itself.
+To really understand why continuations are such a general purpose concept one must look at them not only from the perspective of the application programmer, but also from the perspective of how they are implemented in the Scheme runtime itself.
+In a way we took the easy way out in husk, as Haskell provides many constructs required by a Scheme.
+If husk were implemented in C it would be much more difficult to implement an interpreter of equal complexity.
+However, the husk code is written to be readable and easy to follow.
+As such, my goal is to provide a working implementation that is easy to follow.
+It could be used as a blueprint to implement Scheme in a lower-level form.

+It is possible that much of the Haskell code in husk could be written in a more clever, compact form.
+For example the continuation monad may have been able to be used...
+But this compactness would come at the expense of readability...

 ## References

  -  http://tech.phillipwright.com/2010/05/23/continuations-in-scheme/
  -  http://community.schemewiki.org/?call-with-current-continuation